 Advertisment

 From getting married due to family pressure to having children due to social expectations and quitting a successful career due to an unhealthy work-life balance, women tend to give in at some point.
-Considering society’s belief that only marriage and motherhood complete a woman, taking unconventional decisions is hard, but women need to if that’s what makes them happy.
+Considering society’s belief that only marriage and motherhood complete a woman, making unconventional decisions is hard, but women need to if that’s what makes them happy.
 It's okay to do things at one's own pace, as long as you're happy with the decisions that you've made.

 Saying No